bucketeer-io/bucketeer-docs/docs/sdk/client-side/ios/index.md

 :::note

-The initialize process starts polling the latest variations from Bucketeer in the background using the interval `pollingInterval` configuration.
-When your application moves to the background state, it will use the `backgroundPollingInterval` configuration.
+The initialize process starts polling right away the latest evaluations from Bucketeer in the background using the interval `pollingInterval` configuration while the application is in the **foreground state**.
+When the application changes to the **background state**, it will use the `backgroundPollingInterval` configuration when the [Background fetch](/sdk/client-side/ios#background-fetch) is configured.

 :::